Tingxmini/SpatialToolkit.NET/README.md

 - **Normal Cloud Model Generation:** For uncertainty and qualitative analysis.
 - **Line Simplification:** Douglas-Peucker algorithm.
 - **Clustering:** K-Means clustering algorithm.

+## Usage

+Once the application is running:
+1. Use the menu bar or toolstrip buttons to select an algorithm category.
+2. Input vector data by drawing directly on the main canvas or by loading data from a file (if supported).
+3. Provide any necessary parameters (e.g., buffer distance, number of clusters).
+4. Execute the algorithm.
+5. The results will be displayed visually on the canvas and/or in a results panel.

+## Contributing

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".

+1.  **Fork** the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a **Pull Request**

+Don't forget to give the project a star!
+Thanks again!